Annuity With Long Term Care Benefits

 Have you been turned down (declined) for long term care insurance or does you health prevent you from applying for long term care insurance?

 If you answered yes to any above question may want to consider an alternative to spending down your own nest egg to pay for long term care.

 There are different types of annuities with long term care benefits.
 The most popular designed to cover long term care expenses are single premium fixed deferred annuities with a long term care rider.
 These are not variable (high risk) annuities.
 They are more like an open-ended CD.

 These annuities will provide you with access to long term care benefits, including in-home care.
-One type of annuity you must buy before your need care (deferred), another type you can buy after you need care (immediate/income) or if you cannot pass long term care health underwriting.
+One type of annuity you must buy before your need care (deferred), another type you can buy after you need care (immediate/income).
+Also an annuity may be the only option if you are declined for traditional long term care insurance or life insurance.